Tales of a Google Farmer

 More conventionally knowledgeable farmers probably make use of the Internet, particularly with regard to weather, but I doubt they, like me, bookmark YouTube videos on leaf shredding with a weed whacker.
 I doubt they need to keep web-page cheat sheets on companion planting.

 I’d like to think the non-Google farmer’s vocational soundtrack is the put-put of a tractor not the click-click of a keyboard.
 And yet, the keyboard is my friend.
 I know about crop rotation because of Google.
 I know the signs of an unhealthy goat because of Google.
-If its stool doesn’t look like loose pebbles, for instance, that’s a problem, in which case I would have to bushwhack my way through Google to find reputable advice of what to do about it.
+If their stool doesn’t look like loose pebbles, for instance, that’s a problem, in which case I would have to bushwhack my way through Google to find reputable advice of what to do about it.

 I have a lot riding on my goats’ happiness.
 They eat the nasty, invasive multiflora rose.
 I know it’s multiflora rose because I looked it up.
 Otherwise, I might have gazed upon all that multi-flora rose and remarked, “My, look at the pretty rose bushes covering the field.
 How lucky are we?”